OpenWaterFoundation/owf-learn-web-dev/mkdocs-project/docs/caching.md

 ## Static Website in Local Development Environment ##

-Development of web applications typically involves using a local development environment "sand box" where the application runs using a limited environment.
+Development of web applications typically involves using a local development environment ("sand box") where the application runs using a limited environment.
 The more complex the software, the more complex the development environment needs to be.
-A simple example is to run a simple http server, such as Python server, to serve the files from the local file system, and view with a web browser using address such as `http://localhost:8000/index.html`, in this case using port 8000 so as to minimize likelihood of conflicts with software using port 8000.
+A simple example is to run a simple http server, such as Python server, to serve the files from the local file system, and view with a web browser using an address such as `http://localhost:8000/index.html`, in this case using port 8000 so as to minimize likelihood of conflicts with software using port 8000.

 A simple static website application (no server application other than web server for website files)